GGEDeveloper/aligeko/docs/development/taskmaster.md

 - **MCP Tool:** `add_task`
 - **CLI Command:** `task-master add-task [options]`
-- **Description:** Adds a new task to the project by describing it; AI structures it appropriately.
+- **Description:** Add a new task by describing it; AI will structure it.
 - **Key Options:**
-  - Task description prompt
-  - Dependencies
-  - Priority level
+  - `-p, --prompt <text>`: Describe the new task you want to create.
+  - `-d, --dependencies <ids>`: Specify IDs of tasks that must be completed before this one.
+  - `--priority <priority>`: Set the priority (high, medium, low).
-  - Research flag for more informed task creation
+  - `-r, --research`: Enable research role for more informed task creation.
-- **Usage:** Quickly add newly identified tasks during development with AI-enhanced details.
-- **Important:** Makes AI calls and can take up to a minute to complete.

 ### Add Subtask

 - **MCP Tool:** `add_subtask`
 - **CLI Command:** `task-master add-subtask [options]`
-- **Description:** Adds a new subtask to a parent task, or converts an existing task into a subtask.
+- **Description:** Add a new subtask to a parent task, or convert an existing task into a subtask.
 - **Key Options:**
-  - Parent task ID
-  - Existing task ID (for conversion)
-  - Subtask title/description/details
-  - Dependencies
-  - Status
-- **Usage:** Break down tasks manually or reorganize existing tasks into hierarchical structures.
+  - `-p, --parent <id>`: The ID of the task that will be the parent.
+  - `-i, --task-id <id>`: Use to convert an existing top-level task into a subtask.
+  - `-t, --title <title>`: The title for the new subtask (required if not using task-id).
+  - `-d, --description <text>`: A brief description for the new subtask.

 ### Update Tasks

 - **MCP Tool:** `update`
 - **CLI Command:** `task-master update [options]`
-- **Description:** Updates multiple upcoming tasks based on new context or changes, starting from a specific task ID.
+- **Description:** Update multiple upcoming tasks based on new context or changes.
 - **Key Options:**
-  - Starting task ID
-  - Update description prompt
+  - `--from <id>`: The ID of the first task to update.
+  - `-p, --prompt <text>`: Explain the change or new context to apply to the tasks.
-  - Research flag for more informed updates
+  - `-r, --research`: Enable research role for more informed updates.
-- **Usage:** Handle significant implementation changes or pivots that affect multiple future tasks.
-- **Important:** Makes AI calls and can take up to a minute to complete.

 ### Update Task

 - **MCP Tool:** `update_task`
 - **CLI Command:** `task-master update-task [options]`
-- **Description:** Modifies a specific task or subtask, incorporating new information or changes.
+- **Description:** Modify a specific task by incorporating new information or changes.
 - **Key Options:**
-  - Task/subtask ID
-  - Update description prompt
-  - Research flag
-- **Usage:** Refine a specific task based on new understanding or feedback.
-- **Important:** Makes AI calls and can take up to a minute to complete.
+  - `-i, --id <id>`: The ID of the task to update.
+  - `-p, --prompt <text>`: Explain the specific changes to incorporate.
+  - `-r, --research`: Enable research role for more informed updates.

 ### Update Subtask

 - **MCP Tool:** `update_subtask`
 - **CLI Command:** `task-master update-subtask [options]`
-- **Description:** Appends timestamped notes or details to a specific subtask without overwriting existing content.
+- **Description:** Append timestamped notes or details to a specific subtask without overwriting existing content.
 - **Key Options:**
-  - Subtask ID
+  - `-i, --id <id>`: The ID of the subtask to add information to.
-  - Information to append
+  - `-p, --prompt <text>`: Provide the information to append to the subtask's details.
-  - Research flag
-- **Usage:** Add implementation notes, code snippets, or clarifications to a subtask during development.
-- **Important:** Before adding, review existing details to avoid redundancy.
-Makes AI calls and can take up to a minute to complete.
+  - `-r, --research`: Enable research role for more informed updates.

 ### Set Task Status

 - **MCP Tool:** `set_task_status`
 - **CLI Command:** `task-master set-status [options]`
-- **Description:** Updates the status of one or more tasks or subtasks.
+- **Description:** Update the status of one or more tasks or subtasks.
 - **Key Options:**
-  - Task/subtask ID(s)
+  - `-i, --id <id>`: The ID(s) of the task(s) or subtask(s) to update.
-  - New status (e.g., 'done', 'pending', 'in-progress')
+  - `-s, --status <status>`: The new status to set (e.g., 'done', 'pending', 'in-progress').
-- **Usage:** Mark progress as tasks move through the development cycle.

 ### Remove Task

 - **MCP Tool:** `remove_task`
 - **CLI Command:** `task-master remove-task [options]`
-- **Description:** Permanently removes a task or subtask from the tasks list.
+- **Description:** Permanently remove a task or subtask from the tasks list.
 - **Key Options:**
-  - Task/subtask ID
+  - `-i, --id <id>`: The ID of the task or subtask to remove.
-  - Skip confirmation flag
+  - `-y, --yes`: Skip the confirmation prompt and immediately delete the task.
-- **Usage:** Delete tasks that are no longer needed in the project.
-- **Notes:** Use with caution as this operation cannot be undone.
-Consider using status changes instead of deletion.

 ## Task Structure & Breakdown